z0lt4np4l1nk4s/FairMelanomaDetection/README.md

 # Fair Melanoma Detection

-This project implements a deep learning pipeline for detecting melanoma in dermoscopic images, with a strong emphasis on achieving *fair and robust performance across diverse skin tones*.
-Developed for the LUMEN Data Science 2024/25 competition.
+This project implements a deep learning pipeline for detecting melanoma in dermoscopic images, with a strong emphasis on achieving fair and robust performance across diverse skin tones.
+Developed for the LUMEN Data Science 2024/25 competition, the project was selected among the top 7 teams and invited to the finals.
+Although we did not place in the top ranks in the end, being a finalist highlights the strength and potential of our approach.

 ## Table of Contents
 - [Core Idea & Pipeline](#core-idea--pipeline)